-Written by leading evangelical scholars, Social Injustice: What Evangelicals Need to Know about the World explores the Christian heritage of social justice from biblical, historical, and missiological perspectives.
+Written by leading evangelical scholars, Social Injustice, Volume I: What Evangelicals Need to Know about the World explores the Christian heritage of social justice from biblical, historical, and missiological perspectives.

 The ten chapters will challenge Christians to consider their role in stepping into social justice issues from a distinctly evangelical position.
 The topic is of considerable importance to the ongoing mission of God in the world.
 With increasing numbers of millennials and Gen Zs focused on their contribution to global change, Social Injustice provides a solid theological foundation for engaging some of the most important social issues of our day.

 “If the church preaches only divine forgiveness and does not affirm justice, she implies that God treats immorality and sin lightly.
 If the church proclaims only justice, we shall all die in unforgiven sin without the Spirit’s empowerment for righteousness.
 We should be equally troubled that we lag in championing justice and in fulfilling our evangelistic mandate.
 We should realize that the Great Commission is dwarfed and even maligned if one implies that God is blindly tolerant of social and structural evil, that he forgives sinners independently of a concern for justice. . .
 The local church should identify the most grievous injustices—local, regional, and national—and strive to rectify them, in concert with all who seek to right the wrong.“

 Interview with Carl F. H. Henry, “A Summons to Justice,” Christianity Today, 1992